INK-USC/LEAN-LIFE/README.md

 ### RE:

 **Import:**
-* In oder to create an RE Project, you must have already have annotated the Named Entities in your documents.
+* In order to create an RE Project, you must have already have annotated the Named Entities in your documents.

 * JSON:
-     * Export of NER project

-* CSV: (Not Supported Yet)
-     * Export of NER project
+     - Essentially the output of an NER Project
+     ```
+     {
+       "data": [
+           {
+                 "text": "Louis Armstrong, the great trumpet player, lived in Corona.",
+                 "annotations": [
+                     {
+                           "label": "LOC",
+                           "start_offset": 52,
+                           "end_offset": 58
+                     }
+                     ...
+                 ],
+                 "metadata": {"foo" : "bar"}
+           }
+           ...
+       ]
+     }
+     ```

 **Export:**
  * JSON: